 They have a regular flow of allowance and money to manage of their own, so won’t be pestering parents for money all the time – or at least in theory!
 If it can’t wait until a holiday or birthday, let them know that they’ll need to use their pocket money to pay for it and to save if they don’t have enough yet.
-Alternatively, you can set them additional earners outside of their allowance (see our Extra Jobs feature) as a way of making extra money.
+Alternatively, you can set them additional earners outside of their allowance as a way of making extra money.
 Our pocket money chores list can offer some good inspiration for age appropriate chores.

 2. Are there any disadvantages to awarding pocket money?